LucasPereira1999-os/wifi-creds/README.md

 # postexploit-wifi-creds
+## 📡 WiFi Password Extractor (Windows)

-Extracts saved Wi-Fi SSIDs and plaintext passwords on Windows using netsh.
-Intended for red team, research, and educational use.
+This script extracts stored Wi-Fi SSIDs and their passwords from a Windows system using the built-in `netsh` command.
+It is designed for educational purposes, red team recon, and post-exploitation within authorized environments.

+⚠️ Use only in environments you are authorized to test.
+The author does not endorse illegal or unethical usage.